Pre-close information Q2 2026

 Orkla Food Ingredients

 - On 17 February 2026, Orkla Food Ingredients announced the acquisition of Senna, a leading Austrian producer of margarine, specialty fats, oils, sauces and dressings.
-Closing is expected in the first half of 2026: Orkla - Orkla Food Ingredients acquires Senna
+Closing of the transaction was completed in May, and Senna will be consolidated from 31 May 2026.

 Orkla Health